razvanvancea/cli-weather-script/README.md

 # Bring weather info directly into your terminal
-## Note: available on Linux and MacOS
+## available on Linux and MacOS platforms
 ### **Prerequisites:**
 Python v3, Git